ap-atul/Farming-Assistance/README.md

 # Features
   1. Simple and Flexible UI
-  2. Fast and Improve performance on lower performing systems
+  2. Fast and Improve performance on lower-performing systems